MARKETING & COMMUNICATIONS OFFICE

 "Department" refers to the institutional office that manages majors, i.e. the Physics & Engineering Department: There is a Physics major and an Engineering major, but no Physics Department or Engineering Department.
 There is a Geology major, but it is in the Geosciences Department; there is no Geology Department.

-"Major" refers to the specific degree tracks the College offers and students declare.
+"Major" refers to the specific degrees the College offers and students declare.
+Always capitalize the names of majors.

-"Program" refers more generally to the coursework and requirements for specific major tracks.
+"Program" refers more generally to the coursework and requirements for specific major tracks -- "program" is never capitalized unless it is part of the official title.

 All departments, majors, and programs are capitalized when referring to specific FLC offerings and offices.
 They are not capitalized when referring to generalized fields.

-In general, when writing about students and alumni, refer only to majors, and do not reference options unless the option is important.
+In general, when writing about students and alumni, refer only to majors, and do not reference options or concentrations unless important.

 Capitalize titles if used preceding the name, and do not capitalize following the name (i.e. Assistant Professor Jane Smith; Jane Smith, assistant professor).